What are the best German watch brands?

 However, it’s worth noting that it took Junghans many years before it would actually start manufacturing wristwatches.
 To be precise, they kicked off manufacturing in 1927.
 Furthermore, in the 1950s, the company worked closely with Bauhaus designer Max Bill, and this partnership lasted for many years.
 The relationship culminated in 1962 when Bill started to make mechanical wristwatches for Junghans.

 One of the brand’s most important historical pieces is a watch created in partnership with Seiko.
 This globally-oriented wristwatch sets the local time automatically depending on its location and time zone.
 This was groundbreaking technology at the time.
 Moreover, in 1995 Junghans released a solar-powered timepiece with a ceramic housing.
 The brand is also responsible for the creation of the world’s first radio-controlled wristwatch – the Junghans MEGA 1.

-If you want to purchase a Junghans watch today, you can always visit the company’s official website.
+If you want to purchase a Junghans watch today, you can always check out Amazon’s offers.
 From what we’ve seen so far, prices vary greatly between models, but we’ll tell you that you can currently get a Max Bill Edition 2018 in stainless steel for about $600, while a Junghans Meister Driver with a sand-colored dial would set you back about $2,100.
-There is a radio-controlled watch on offer as well, namely the Junghans Force Mega Solar, which costs $1,500.

 Montblanc doesn’t sound very German, does it?
 Still, this Hamburg-based company does the country proud since 1906, which means that we’re looking at a luxury watchmaker with more than a century of history.
 To be precise, Montblanc doesn’t just manufacture watches, as it specializes in luxury writing instruments, leather goods, and jewelry as well.